vpon-sdk/vpon-sdk.github.io/en/android/dmp/android-dmp-en.md

 ### Send Message
-Vpon DMP SDK provide two method to send messages as below:
+Vpon DMP SDK provide below method to send messages as below:

-#### tracker.sendLaunchEvent()
-tracker.sendLaunchEvent() can be used when user launch the App.
-We recommend that you can add this method in the launch page of your application.

 #### tracker.sendEvent()
 tracker.sendEvent() can be used when a specific event be triggered.
 Please refer to the sample code below to send a message when onClick() event be triggered: